polterguy/hyper-core/README.md

 xhr.send();
 ```

-### whoami, figuring out you're status
+### whoami, figuring out your status

 Since the default authentication of Phosphorus Five allows a client to persist his logged in status in a cookie on disc,
 it is sometimes necessary to query towards the back end, to find out the authentication status of the client.
 This
-can be done by issuing an HTTP `GET` request towards the `whoami` module.
-This will return the username and the role
+can be done by issuing an HTTP `GET` request towards the `whoami` submodule of the _"auth"_ module.
+This will return
-of the client.
+the username and the role of the client, if he is logged in.
 An example can be found below.

 ```
 /hyper-core/auth/whoami
 ```

+If the user is not logged in, the above will return the guest username and role, which defaults to _"guest"_.

 **Notice**, the authentication cookie is not accessible on the client, since this would open up for a whole range
 of different types of attacks, such as _"session highjacking"_, etc. Hence the only way to get information from the